 You’ll need to place the part of your skin you intend to treat on this sensor to ensure that the device unlocks and is useable.

-On the head of the device is a very useful digital display.
+On the head of the Tria device is a very useful digital display.

 See the image below for what each indicator means (and no that’s not a wifi signal!):

-Your Tria 4X should technically last you around 90,000 pulse in total.
-After that point it will start to die, but thankfully that’s a hell of a lot of pulses.
+Your Tria Hair Removal device should technically last you around 90,000 pulse in total.
+After that point it will start to die, but thankfully that’s a heck of a lot of pulses.

 Just look at the recommended amounts for each parts of your body: